Entry-Level Gear For Nordic Skiing

 As for hats, we like the same hats that are popular for cold weather running and other winter aerobic activities.
 Brands like The North Face, Smartwool, and UnderArmor have made hats that perform very well on the nordic trails.

-Don’t ever forget about protecting your eyes, too.
+Don’t overlook your eyes.
 The UV rays there are intense and bounce off of the white snow directly into your eyes and can cause snow blindness.
 Additionally, you need protection from the blowing wind and snow.
 A good pair of athletic, wrap-around sunglasses can be a good investing for warmer conditions, and when it is colder you should look for professional goggles made for skiing.

 What to wear?

 It can be a Jekyl and Hyde situation when it comes to dressing for nordic skiing.
 Sure, you need to stay warm, but within a few minutes of getting your heart rate up you will find yourself heating up and actually getting sweaty.
 You need clothing that protects you from elements, while allowing your body to cool itself.

 Competitive and elite nordic skiers will race in one-or-two-piece race suit, a moisture-wicking knit that is highly-technical and built for racing.
 However, most of us are not elite nordic racers!

 The first thing to consider is your base layer.
 The base layer serves two purposes; insulating you from the cold and in wicking away sweat.
 We never recommend skimping on a base layer, because it creates the foundation for your comfort on the trails.
 Plus, most base layers can be used for other activities such as cold-weather running or hiking.
 Any skier knows that a good base layer is the foundation of comfort on the trails.